-Report type You must submit this report when: This must be done: Suspicious matter reports you suspect on reasonable grounds that a person is not who they claim to be or that a matter is linked to criminal activity or proceeds of crime within 24 hours for terrorism financing. within 3 business days for all other matters.
+Report type You must submit this report when: This must be done: Suspicious matter reports you suspect on reasonable grounds that a person is not who they claim to be or that a matter is linked to criminal activity or proceeds of crime within 24 hours of the suspicion being formed for terrorism financing. within 3 business days of the suspicion being formed for all other matters.
 Threshold transaction reports an individual transaction involves physical currency of A\$10,000 or more, or the foreign currency equivalent within 10 business days after the day of the transaction.